michelif/HHbbgg_ETH/bregression/notebooks/README_NN.md

 ```
 Open the notebook in the browser with the printed by jupyter token.

-Add config file to run jobs 'my_jobs.sh in the bregression directory(where you run the training)':
+Add config file to run jobs 'my_jobs.sh in the bregression directory(where you
+run the training)': -----> Is it ~/jupyter/bregression?
 ```
 cat my_job.sh
 #!/bin/bash -l
 #SBATCH --job-name=job_name
 #SBATCH --mail-type=ALL
-#SBATCH --mail-user=pasquale.musella@cern.ch
+#SBATCH --mail-user=pasquale.musella@cern.ch --->this has to be edited, write
+otherwise we flood pasquale's email
 #SBATCH --time=24:00:00
 #SBATCH --nodes=1
 #SBATCH --ntasks-per-core=1